Georgette and The Power Suit:

 Copywriting: Rosário Durão & Strategic Partner

-The Problem:
+The Challenge:

-Capturing Defiance and Ambiguity
+Championing Defiance and Grace

 The Strategic Action: